augustindbs/sxxp-analysis/README.md

 <br/>

-**Although the algorithms and approach are correct, the backtesting of all these strategies gives no significant results.**
+**Although the algorithms and approach are correct within the technical analysis framework, these strategies yield no significant results during backtesting.**